Keywords are words or phrases that best describe the information you need for your topic. They are the most essential parts of the question!

 Using AND lets the system know that you want to retrieve only results with all of the terms included.

 The point at which all terms overlap is shaded in.
 This is your results area.
-Your results with this search should only return articles which include ALL of the terms, learning strategies, college, and success.
+Your results with this search should only return articles which include BOTH of the terms, chemical weapons and long-term effects.

 Using OR allows you to search for synonymous terms.
 It tells the database or search engine that you would be happy with articles including one or both of the terms.

 Notice that the entire diagram is shaded.
-Your results should include articles with either terms, success or triumph, or both.
+Your results should include articles with either term, chemical weapons or chemical warfare, or both.

 Using NOT eliminates terms from your search.

-Notice that the shaded area is only covering the term, college.
-This search should eliminate articles including the term, university.
+Notice that the shaded area is only covering the term, chemical.
+This search should eliminate articles including the term, nuclear.